lademeister/BentoBox-Fancontroller/README.md

 Select it and go to Sketch/Upload (or use CTRL+U) to compile and upload the code.

 After first upload and setting up your wifi credentials using the configurartion site (the captive portal opens up automatically when connecting a computer or mobile phone to the WiFi hotspot that the chip opens up), any future code updates can be made using over the air-update (OTA) directly from arduino IDE.
 For that, you just change the port from the USB connection to the device that will show up in the port selection menu.
 Usually, Arduino IDE needs to be restarted to find the device.
+For initial USB programming it may be necessary to hold the button (which is on GPIO 0) down while powering the board up.
+Set USB CDC on boot to ON in the TOOLS/ menu, to be able to see serial output when the ESP32 is connected to your computer via USB.

---- what you need from hardware point of view ---
+--- what you needfrom hardware point of view ---
 If you want to use the code without changes, use a Wemos ESP32-S2 mini V1.0.0 microcontroller.

 Use 4pin fans that have PWM speed control and a tacho signal output.